 GDP Growth Rate in Australia averaged 0.83 percent from 1959 until 2022, reaching an all time high of 4.40 percent in the first quarter of 1976 and a record low of -6.80 percent in the second quarter of 2020.
 This page provides - Australia GDP Growth Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Australia GDP Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on August of 2022.

-GDP Growth Rate in Australia is expected to be 0.70 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Growth Rate in Australia to stand at 0.70 in 12 months time.
-In the long-term, the Australia GDP Growth Rate is projected to trend around 0.90 percent in 2022 and 0.80 percent in 2023, according to our econometric models.
+GDP Growth Rate in Australia is expected to be 1.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Australia GDP Growth Rate is projected to trend around 1.00 percent in 2023 and 0.80 percent in 2024, according to our econometric models.